Ehline Law Firm Personal Injury Attorneys, APLC / Posted on Personal Injury FAQs / What Percentage Do Lawyers Take for Personal Injury Claims

 No Fees if There Are No Wins

+The basis of a contingency-based fee is that you won’t have to pay anything if you don’t get a settlement from the other party.
 Nonetheless, going to your free consultation is essential because your potential lawyer will evaluate your case in that meeting.
 On occasions, you might have to sign a retainer agreement explaining if there are any billable hours to take care of in case your claim does not go in your favor.

 What Happens if You Switch Lawyers

-However, keep in mind that switching attorneys can change your chances of getting a fair settlement from insurance companies.
-Additionally, you might have to take care of specific fees or even pay them an hourly rate, and this might vary depending on how much time they spent on your case.
+You can change your attorney even if you’re paying contingency fees.
+The attorney-client relationship is essential; if you’re uncomfortable working with a specific professional, you can get help from a different person.
+However, remember that switching attorneys can change your chances of getting a fair settlement from insurance companies.
+Additionally, you might have to take care of specific fees or even pay them an hourly rate, which might vary depending on how much time they spent on your case.

-In some cases, clients ignore different factors that come into play when they’re filing their claim, they try to pay their lawyer a lower percentage, and then they want to switch the professional they worked with.
+In some cases, clients ignore different factors that come into play when filing their claim, try to pay their lawyer a lower percentage, and then want to switch the professional they worked with.
 The attorney has a right to sue if the person does not meet the agreements they signed when starting to work with them.

 Resolving Personal Injury Cases Requires Time and Expertise